Code-Institute-Submissions/MS1-Pop-Cakes/README.md

     Typography

-        The Oxygen font, an attractive and common font, is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correct.
+        The Oxygen font, an attractive and common font, is the main font used throughout the website.
+        Sans Serif is used as the fallback font in case for any reason, the font isn't being imported into the site correct.

     Imagery